 Animal husbandry and soil are both large sources of greenhouse gas emissions.
 Read more about the causes and effects below.

-Animal husbandry is the management and care of farm animals including the development of genetic qualities and behavior, considered to be advantageous to humans.
+Animal husbandry is the management and care of farm animals including the development of genetic qualities and behaviour, considered to be advantageous to humans.
 Livestock production is an integral part of many farming systems.
 Historically, environmental impacts of livestock production have related to overgrazing, desertification and pollution of water supplies.

 To date, there’s a growing concern of the greenhouse gas emissions attributed to livestock.
 Methane released to the atmosphere by domestic ruminant livestock represents a large global source of methane.